 Stream processing is taking an action on a series of data close to the time they are created.
 So, It analyzes and processes the data as they generate immediately, rather than collecting a group of data and doing processing on them for a variety of use cases.
 Data streams are processed, stored, analyzed, and edited to produce high-quality real-time data such as text, logs, images, videos, audio, or video.

-Stream processing is a great way for handling streaming data such as continuously generated events, website visits, IoT sensors, and customer transactions.
+Stream processing technologies are an effective way of managing continuously generated events, website visits, IoT sensors, and customer transactions.
 We will talk about some of the uses in a moment.

-Also, Stream processing is a good choice over batch processing, Which needs the data to build up and process them at once while stream processing processes the data as they occur.
+Stream processing can be preferable to batch processing, which needs the data to build up and process them at once while stream processing processes the data as they occur.

 Stream processing and streaming architectures use cases